Password Safety

 - Name of relative, friend, or pet.

-Don't give out Personal Identifying Information (PII) unless absolutely necessary.
+- Don't give over Personal Identifying Information (PII) unless absolutely necessary.